ashishpatel26/Object-Detection/README.md

 # Object-Detection
-Real-time object detection using tensorflow
+Object recongition and localization using VGG19